Counting quadrant walks via Tutte's invariant method

 \subsection{Completing the classification of quadrant walks}

-Given one of the 79 quadrant models, one would like to tell which of the series $Q(x,y)$, $Q(0,0)$, and $Q(1,1)$ are algebraic/D-finite/D-algebraic.
-As far as we know, the yet unsolved questions deal with infinite group models, and with specializations of $Q(x,y)$: \begin{itemize} \item for the 5 singular models, it is known that $Q(1,1)$ (and hence $Q(x,y)$) is not D-finite~\cite{MiRe09,MeMi13}.
-What about D-algebraicity? \item for the 51 non-singular models for which $Q(x,y)$ is not D-finite, is $Q(1,1)$ still D-finite?
-Is it D-algebraic for more models than those of Table~\ref{tab:decoupling_functions-infinite}? \item for these 51 models, $Q(0,0)$ is not D-finite~\cite{BoRaSa-14}.
+For each of the 79 quadrant models, one now knows whether the series $Q(x,y;t)\equiv Q(x,y)$ is algebraic/D-finite/D-algebraic or not (Table~\ref{tab:nat}).
+One can ask the same question for interesting specializations of $Q(x,y)$, such as $Q(0,0)$ and $Q(1,1)$.
+These questions are solved for finite group models~\cite{BMM-10,BoKa-10,MR3588720}, but some remain open in the case of an infinite group: \begin{itemize} \item For the 5 singular models, it is known that $Q(1,1)$ is not D-finite~\cite{MiRe09,MeMi13}.
+What about D-algebraicity? \item For the 51 non-singular models for which $Q(x,y)$ is not D-finite, could the specialization $Q(1,1)$ still be D-finite?
+(This is actually known to be false in $16$ cases, as follows from~\cite{BoRaSa-14,Du-14,denisov-wachtel}.)
+Is it D-algebraic for more models than those of Table~\ref{tab:decoupling_functions-infinite}? \item For these 51 models, it is known that $Q(0,0)$ is not D-finite~\cite{BoRaSa-14}.
 But is it D-algebraic for more models than those of Table~\ref{tab:decoupling_functions-infinite}? \end{itemize}